canonical/microk8s/docs/working.md

 We reference the image with `10.141.241.175:32000/mynginx:registry`.

-### secure registry
+### Secure registry

 There are a lot of ways to setup a private secure registry that may slightly change the way you interact with it.
-Instead of diving into the specific of each and every setup we provide here a few pointers to how you can approach the integration with MicroK8s.
+Instead of diving into the specifics of each setup we provide here two pointers on how you can approach the integration with Kubernetes.

 - In the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) you are presented with a way to create a secret from the docker login credentials and attach have the secret used whenever you want to pull an image from the secure registry.
 To achieve this `imagePullSecrets` is used as part of the container spec.

 - MicroK8s v1.14 and onwards is using containerd.
 Containerd [can be configured](https://github.com/containerd/cri/blob/master/docs/registry.md) to be aware of the secure registry and the credentials needed to access it.
 As we shown above configuring containerd involves editing `/var/snap/microk8s/current/args/containerd-template.toml` and reloading the new configuration via a `microk8s.stop`, `microk8s.start` cycle.

 # References